Stacked tempeh patties with creamy sauce, served with cucumber, tomato, and pita bread.

 Step 2: Blending, Shaping, and Cooking the Falafel

-Now it's time to bring everything together.
+Now it’s time to bring everything together.
 Add the crumbled Royal Tempeh, chickpeas, fresh herbs, and spices to your food processor.
-Pulse the mixture until it's finely broken down and starts to combine.
-You're looking for a crumbly dough, not a smooth paste.
-If the mixture feels too wet, add a tbsp of flour at a time and pulse until it holds together when pressed.
+Pulse until the mixture is finely broken down and starts to combine.
+You’re aiming for a crumbly dough—similar to traditional falafel—but with the added nutrition and structure from tempeh.

 Step 3: Frying, Baking, or Air-Frying Tempeh Falafel